nokshes/nokshes/ChatBotArchitecture.md

 * Admins can contact other admins directly without approval
 * Any other types of connection requires on approval of both ends
 * Teachers are exception to the location policy, any user can get any teacher's probable location

+## Role 5: IUT Public Resource Manager
+All kinds of public resources with subject and content details will be available.
+So that users can find these resources with ease
+All resource collection must be carefully judged and classifed before adding it to the repository Types of Resources that will be available:
+> - [ ] Pevious year Questions
+> - [ ] Google Drive Links

+> List other types of resources here.